Ansible

 Runtime profiling

-Ansible offers built-in callbacks to measure the runtime permformance.
+Some callbacks can be used to measure the runtime performance.

 • profile_tasks: show runtime of each tasks and summary with the list of slowest tasks